-As some of you may have already been aware of, I recently went on a trip to Seoul, South Korea.
-During this trip, I had the privilege of experiencing a bit of Korean culture, exploring the different areas of Seoul, and meeting new friends.
+Recently, I went on a trip to Seoul, South Korea.
+During this trip, I had the privilege of experiencing a bit of Korean culture, exploring different areas of Seoul, and meeting new friends.

 1. Gyeongbokgung Palace